 Experience: A minimum of two years of professional experience in social development planning and management in child protection related areas is required.
+Professional experience in the area of alternative care is highly desirable.
 Experience working in a developing country is considered as an asset.
 Relevant experience in programme development in child protection related areas in a UN system agency or organization is considered as an asset.
-Experience in both development and humanitarian contexts is an added advantage.
 Language Requirements: Fluency in English is required.
 Knowledge of another official UN language or local language of the duty station is considered as an asset.